CS3213-Team-8/bug_analysis_FE/documentation/userGuide/Features.md

 6. **Bug issue category label**
    - Automatically classified into one of the following categories:(**Predicate Evaluation, Join Processing, Query Optimisation, Others, Security Vulnerabilities, Performance Bugs, Suggestions or Build Issues**)
 7. **Bug Issue Sqlancer label**
-   - Labels whether the bug issue is found by sqlancer.
+   - Only issues labelled with "SQLancer" are found by sqlancer
 8. **Pagination**
    - Each page displays 50 issues.
 Use the **"LOAD MORE"** button to reveal additional issues.
      </box>